HL7/fhir-consent-management/input/pagecontent/usecases.md

 **Actor:** Consenter

 **Pre-condition:**
-A consent form has been reviewed and completed (see use case X).
+A consent form has been reviewed and completed (see use case [Review Consent](usecases.html#review-consent)).

 **Narrative:**
-- The patient/client expresses their wish to sign and enact the consent.
+- The consenter expresses their wish to sign and enact the consent.
 The user experience provide a mechanism to ensure the patient is making this decision in an informed way (and not by accident).

-- A proper user experience enables the patient/client to sign the consent form.
+- A proper user experience enables the consenter to sign the consent form.

-- The patient/client can see the change in the status of the consent to become active.
+- The consenter can see the change in the status of the consent to become active.

-- The patient/client can review the finalized consent and download a human readable copy.
+- The consenter can review the finalized consent and download a human-readable or print-friendly copy.

 **Post-condition:**
+- A signed consent form is retained for future review.
-A consent resource is extracted based on the finalized consent form and is stored in the consent store FHIR server.
+- A computable consent resource is extracted based on the finalized consent form and is stored in the consent store FHIR server.

 ### Delegate Consent

 **Actor:** Consenter